 Limeade and lemonade are very similar!
 Both beverages are made with fruit juice, sugar (or other sweetener), and water.

 Limeade is made with lime juice, and lemonade is made with lemon juice.
 Otherwise, the drinks are identical.
 If you'd prefer to make lemonade with this recipe, then simply substitute the lime juice with lemon juice.

 To hull strawberries, you'll need a small paring knife.
 Insert the knife into the top of your strawberry.
 Turn the strawberry, slicing a cone shape around the leaves and into the pale flesh underneath.
 Pop the top off your strawberry and discard.

 The intent is to remove the green leafy top, as well as the pale center of your strawberry, leaving only the bright red exterior.

 Here is a great article describing the steps of hulling strawberries: The Easiest Way to Hull Strawberries

 For this recipe, you'll be blending your strawberries (and a bit of water) in a blender.
-A food processor could also be used if you don't have a blender on hand.
-You're looking to blend your strawberries into a thin, smooth consistency.
+A food processor can also work if you don't have a blender on hand.
+The goal is to blend your strawberries into a thin, smooth consistency.